Wall rally and swings are small drills you can do daily to notice a big difference in your game.

 Lastly, the wall rally helps in gaining control.
-By continuously hitting the shuttle on the wall you will gain control over your shots and will be able to have better command on the shuttle.
+By continuously hitting the shuttle on the wall you will gain control over your shots.
+Enabling you to have better command on the shuttle.

 The wall rally drill can be performed anywhere and you do not need to depend on other players to be present.
 You do not even need to go to the badminton court, you can perform this rally anywhere.

 This is what wall rally drill looks like:

 Again, the beauty of the swings drill is that it can be performed anywhere without depending on anyone.
 You can even do this at home and in front of a mirror.